vannjo02/jsgames/readme.md

 ## The Rundown

-This site uses SQLAlchemy to store use information and game scores.
+This site uses SQLAlchemy to store user information and game scores.
 There are six tables in all, with a one to many relationship.
 We used the python module bcrypt to hash passwords, and it also is used to verify passwords, while protecting against time-attacks.